alvinashcraft/speaking/2025/0311_VSLiveLasVegas/Contributing to Microsoft Learn/links.md

 # Links from VSLive Las Vegas 2025

+March 11-14, 2025, Paris Hotel

 ## Learn, Share, and Grow: How to Become a Microsoft Learn Contributor

+Fast Focus - 20-minute session

+Do you want to be part of one of the largest open-source projects in the world and help millions of learners achieve their goals?
+Do you want to learn how the Skilling teams at Microsoft are creating relevant and up-to-date content on Microsoft Learn?
+If so, then this session is for you!

 ### Alvin Ashcraft's links